sallyali7/sei-project-one-/readme.md

 ## Challenges ##

-The main challenge for me was creating the illusion of a moving Snake.
+The main challenge for me was creating the illusion of a moving snake.
 Even though the snake appears as a separate object moving along the grid, in reality it is cells of the grid changing colour in the direction that the "snake" is directed to move.
 Another challenge was ensuring that the next random generated apple was not created on the cells that the snake is on.

 ```js function getNextSnakePositions() {
   const currentHead = snakeCells[0]